• Skip to primary navigation

 How to Crochet A Heart Stitch Dishcloth

 How to crochet a heart stitch dishcloth is easy & fun.
 Give it as a gift or to have in your own kitchen.
-Use Red Heart Scrubby Sparkle Yarn to crochet those little hearts, or use cotton dishcloth yarn when executing the heart stitch, like the dishcloth pictured below.
+Use A Scrubby Sparkle Yarn to crochet those little hearts, or use cotton dishcloth yarn when executing the heart stitch.
+You can purchase the ad free pdf for the Heart Stitch Dishcloth, on Ravelry or Etsy.

 I sometimes use affiliate links in my posts.
 This won’t cost you anything, but will help offset the cost of yarn and other supplies needed, so that I can continue bringing you crochet patterns and craft ideas.
 Thank you so much for your support.